vvaidy/Qo-DL/README.md

 - time
 - urllib.request

+The following tag fields are wrote to:
+- album
+- albumartist
+- artist
+- comment (depends on users' choice)
+- title
+- track
+- tracktotal
+- year

+The largest available size album covers are wrote (600x600).
+Downloaded FLACs are put in the "Qobuz-DL Downloads" folder.
+Ex. <Qobuz-DL Dir>\Qobuz-DL Downloads\<albumartist - <albumtitle>\<FLACs>
+Any specials characters that Windows doesn't support in filenames are replaced with "-" (except "<" & ">" for now).
+If an album folder needs to be made, but already exists, it and its contents will be deleted.
+My Discord if you need to get in touch: Sorrow#5631

 # To do
-- **Increase max tracks downloadable in an album.
-It is currently 50, and will crash if it goes over.**
+- **Increase max tracks downloadable per album.
+It's currently 50.**
-- More efficient way of increasing max tracks downloadable in an album.
+- More efficient way of increasing max tracks downloadable per album.
-- Bad URL input handling.
+- Invalid URL input handling.
 - Progress bar?
 - Download playlists.
-- ability to choose which size album cover to fetch in config file.
+- Ability to choose which size album cover to fetch in config file.
 - Implement Japanese translation.
 - General code clean up.
 - Integrate "Get UAT.exe" into main exe.
 - Commandline options.
 - Download from list of urls.
+- "<" & ">" handling in file names.

 # Known issues
 - Albums with more than one disks will be treated as single-disk albums.